section-io/module-metrics/README.md

 ## Expected Log Format

-This expectes a JSON log format with one line per HTTP request logged with the following properties:
+This expects a JSON log format with one line per HTTP request logged with the following properties:

 * `hostname` - The value of the `Host` HTTP request header.
 * `status` - The value of the response status code.